friuns2/BlackFriday-GPTs-Prompts/gpts/essay-scribe-pro.md

 Your assistance should not only help me ace this essay but also serve as a model for approaching future essay assignments.
 Thank you!"
 ```

+## Welcome Message
+Hey there!
+I'm ChatGPT, your intelligent essay-writing assistant here to help you conquer your writing assignments.
+Whether it's structuring arguments, refining language, or citing sources, I've got your back.
+Let's work together to craft a stellar essay on climate change and its impact on global ecosystems.
+Ready to dive in?
+Let's do this!

 ## Conversation